WEEKLY COMPANY INSIGHT: RAMSAY HEALTHCARE

 Ramsay Health Care (RHC) is the largest private hospital owner/operator in Australia and one of the top five globally.
-The company has over 200 hospitals and surgeries located in Australia, France, the UK, Indonesia, and Malaysia, with an estimated 30% of the Australian private hospital market.
+The company has hospitals and primary care clinics located in Australia, France, the UK, Scandinavia, and Asia, with an estimated 30% of the Australian private hospital market.

-We expect RHC to continue to deliver strong earnings growth due to its leverage to Australia’s ageing population and as it looks to consolidate the fragmented French market and grow into the promising Asian market.
+Despite current industry headwinds, we expect RHC to continue to deliver solid earnings growth for some time yet due to its industry leading positions and its leverage to ageing populations and increased chronic disease rates.
 RHC’s management team also has a history of extracting synergies from acquisitions and generating attractive returns on brownfield developments.
-The company has a strong balance sheet, good cash flow generation, and we expect that it will be able to use its now much larger buying power to reduce consumables costs in its hospitals.
+The company has a strong balance sheet, good cash flow generation, and we expect that it will be able to use its now much larger buying power to continue to reduce consumables costs in its hospitals.

 - lower government funding

 - increased competition